Hustle (company)

-Hustle is an American company that provides a peer-to-peer text messaging platform for areas such as politics, higher education, and non-profits.
+Hustle is an employee-owned, independent, American company that provides an all-in-one mobile communications platform (peer-to-peer and broadcast text messaging, dialer, video messaging) for areas such as politics, higher education, and non-profits.
 The platform initiates personal conversation between organizations and their targeted supporters or clients.
 Hustle was founded in December 2014, by Perry Rosenstein, Roddy Lindsay, and Tyler Brock.

 Product

 Organizers use the product to assign imported contacts to agents and compose message scripts.
 Agents deliver messages by repeatedly pressing "Send" from their personal phone.
 This process differs from blast messaging, in that recipients can respond to agents and initiate conversation.
 Because Hustle's tool is not an "automatic telephone dialing system" using a "random or sequential number generator," it avoids violating SMS regulations in the Telephone Consumer Protection Act.
 When a text message is received, it appears as if it was sent from a local area code.

 Other political P2P texting platforms include GetThru (used by ACLU and AOC) on the Democratic side and RumbleUp and Opn Sesame on the Republican side.